 Each committee needs many people to help get the job done.
 Please contact the office if you have any questions.

 year an item or items valued at $100.00.
-We would like to have your donation and completed form no later than March 31st.
-Thank you for helping your school.
+We would appreciate your donation and completed form no later than Wednesday April 16.